nielsenjared/in-g/README.md

 ## Client Side

-To use Tone.js client-side, you will need to download and add the library to your app: https://github.com/Tonejs/Tone.js#installation
+To use Tone.js client-side, you will need to download and add the library to your app.
 Download and add [this file](https://tonejs.github.io/build/Tone.min.js) to your project directory.

 Create an `index.html` file with boilerplate HTML and add Tone.js to the `<head>`.